nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - consultations **MUST** be ordered by `Encounter.period.start` descending
   - and the number of most recent consultations matching the parameter value **MUST** be returned

+- `Organization`, `Practitioner`, `PractitionerRole` and `Location` resources that are referenced by the above resources that represent the consultation and its linked information

 ##### Problems #####

 Provider systems **MUST** include the following in the response `Bundle`: